samuelventura/athasha/HOWTO.md

 - Client side logs are most valuable for devices failing to connect so no need to cache the logs for troubleshooting, just show those generated after client connects.
 - Last status is what matters.
 Timestamps are not really neaded and must be server side for first render to be in sync.
 - No need to show updated status in first render.
 Blue enabled is ok.
+- No need to check for point name uniqueness because second regiter failes and second update overwrites.

 ## Research